braceio/tags/README.md

     sudo easy_install brace-tags

-(The sudo part will ask you to log-in.
+(The sudo part will ask you to provide a password.
 It's required because Brace Tags needs to install the `tags` command line script.)

 Brace has one external dependency, `watchdog` which is only required if you want to use Brace to monitor a folder for changes, and recompile your site on the